International Space Weather Camp (ISWC)

 - Applicants must be 19 years of age by the start date of the appointment.

-- Interns must have health insurance coverage during the internship.
+- Interns must have personal health insurance coverage during the internship.

 - Applicants must hold a valid passport and may need to obtain a German visa by the start of the camp in order to travel to Germany.
 U.S. citizens do not require a VISA to travel to Germany for 90 days or less.